In this hands-on Mott & Bow review, I’ll share my thoughts about this direct-to-consumer apparel brand to help you decide if it’s worth your money.

 Even though they’re the same size and cut, these felt a bit roomier than the Mercers I tried on.

-I don’t mind paying for alterations, but at this price point, I’d rather not spend the extra money, especially since there are plenty of places to buy shorter inseam jeans.
+I don’t mind paying for alterations, but I’d rather not spend the extra money at this price point, especially since there are plenty of places to buy shorter inseam jeans.

 Mott & Bow Chinos

-The fabric feels nice, but given the fact that there are so many great chino options out there, these Mott & Bow chinos will be returned.
+The fabric feels nice, but given the fact that there are so many great chino options out there, I am returning these Mott & Bow chinos.

 Classic Crew Driggs

-This is Mott & Bow’s crew neck t-shirts.
-It’s made from 100% Peruvian combed cotton, and it feels really soft.
+This is one of Mott & Bow’s crew-neck T-shirts.
+The brand makes this shirt from 100% Peruvian combed cotton, which feels really soft.
 The tagless collar is a nice touch (why can’t all brands do this?).

-There are also plenty of t-shirts that are great for shorter guys, so I can’t really recommend Mott & Bow unless you’re a taller person.
+There are also plenty of T-shirts that are great for shorter guys, so for this Mott and Bow T-shirt review, I can’t really recommend this tee.

 Crew Liam Sweater

-Like the t-shirt, this XS sweater is a big large on me.
-It’s slim enough, but it’s too long in the body and sleeves.
+Like the T-shirt, this XS sweater is a bit large on me.
+It’s slim enough but too long in the body and sleeves.

 Mott & Bow Pros & Cons